$\alpha'$-corrections and their double formulation: Lecture 2: Double field theory and higher-derivative terms

 \section{Lecture 2: Double field theory and higher-derivative terms}

 As we mentioned in the previous lecture, the different formulations of string theory are defined on a $D$-dimensional manifold.
-From a phenomenological point of view, this $D$-dimensional target space is often divided into an external non-compact spacetime $M_{D-N}$ and an internal compact space $M_{N}$, \bea M_{D} = M_{D-N} \times M_{N} \, , \eea where the simplest case is to consider an internal toroidal manifold.
+From a phenomenological point of view, this $D$-dimensional target space is often divided into an external non-compact space-time $M_{D-N}$ and an internal compact space $M_{N}$, \bea M_{D} = M_{D-N} \times M_{N} \, , \eea where the simplest case is to consider an internal toroidal manifold.
 In this scenario, the resulting theory is invariant under different symmetries.
 One of these symmetries is T-duality or, more precisely, $O(N,N)$ invariance.
 This symmetry group appears after compactifying the universal NS-NS sector on a N-dimensional torus and it is an exact symmetry of string theory \cite{Ashoke}.

 The main idea of double field theory (DFT) \cite{DFT} \cite{Siegel} \cite{DFTextra} is to rewrite a supergravity theory as a T-duality invariant theory \textit{before} compactification.
-In this sense, DFT represents an $O(D,D)$ invariant theory, where $D$ is the dimension of the target space of the embedded supergravity\footnote{For complementary material about DFT see Dr. Gianluca Inverso's lecture notes and the following DFT reviews \cite{ReviewDFT}.}.
+In this sense, DFT represents an $O(D,D)$ invariant theory, where $D$ is the dimension of the target space of the embedded supergravity\footnote{For complementary material about DFT we recommend \cite{ReviewDFT}.}.
 All the DFT fields and parameters are $O(D,D)$ multiplets or, in other words, covariant objects.
 DFT coordinates lie in the fundamental representation of $O(D,D)$ whose dimension is $2D$.
 Then $X^{M}=(\tilde{x}_{\mu},x^{\mu})$ are coordinates of a double space.
 Here $x^{\mu}$ are the coordinates of the embedded supergravity, and $\tilde{x}_{\mu}$ are $D$ extra coordinates that we need for consistency.
 The dual coordinates are taken away considering that fields and parameters depend only on $x^{\mu}$ and therefore $\tilde \partial=0$.
 This is, in fact, the simplest solution to the ``strong constraint'', \be \partial_{M} (\partial^{M} \star) = (\partial_{M} \star) (\partial^{M} \star) = 0 \, , \ee where $\star$ means a product of arbitrary DFT fields/parameters.
 Contractions here are given by the $O(D,D)$ invariant metric, $\eta_{M N}$.